alefirr/trips-tips/README.md

   - Cities
   - Sigths
 - Each level has its own editable data
-- All data is displayed modified using the stunning user interface!
+- All data is displayed and modified using the stunning user interface!

 ## Main feature